paul-nameless/tg/README.md

 ## Optional dependencies

+- `terminal-notifier` or other program for notifications (see configuration)
+- `ffmpeg` to record voice msgs and upload videos correctly
-- [tdlib](https://tdlib.github.io/td/build.html?language=Python) - in case of incompatibility with built in package For macOS:
+- [tdlib](https://tdlib.github.io/td/build.html?language=Python) - in case of incompatibility with built in package For example, macOS:
   ```sh
   brew install tdlib
   ```
   and then set in config `TDLIB_PATH`
-- `python3.8`
-- `pip3 install python-telegram` - dependency for running from sources
-- `terminal-notifier` or other program for notifications (see configuration)
-- `ffmpeg` to record voice msgs and upload videos correctly

 ## Configuration